sheelamohanachandran - Fotolia

-Businesses have started using AI for finance applications that are powered by machine learning processes, but their embrace of AI technology begs the question of whether computers will follow the same standards and principles that humans are expected to follow.
-For some in finance and technology, the answer does indeed boil down to how people program and oversee AI tools.
+Businesses have started using AI for finance applications that are powered by machine learning and deep learning processes, but their embrace of AI technology begs the question of whether computers will follow the same standards and principles that humans are expected to follow.
+For some in financial services and technology, the answer does indeed boil down to how people program and oversee AI tools.

 "One key aspect of artificial intelligence is that it is just technology, which is an extension of human practices and thinking," said Lex Sokolin, global director of fintech strategy at Autonomous Research in London.
 "It may automate and make faster certain decision-making -- for example, requiring one person [assisted] by AI to do the work of 50 people previously -- but that decision-making will reflect all the biases and mistakes of human society."

-Using AI for finance holds the potential of having the computer find valuable information that will allow companies to see previously unseen patterns and use that insight to make more informed decisions and pursue bold strategies.
+Using AI for finance holds the potential of having the computer find valuable information that will allow companies to see patterns previously unseen by data scientists and use that insight to make more informed decisions and pursue bold strategies.
 Using algorithms and machine learning, AI-powered tools "learn" from "experience" what their human programmers want them to learn.

 For businesses that need help making sense of trends affected by the requirements of financial regulations, using AI for finance could be a boon, allowing computers to do the work of scores of employees.
 But the flip side of relying on AI for finance regulations is that the technology could fail to discern legal or ethical issues that a human would otherwise recognize.
 This means for now, with mainstream AI technology still at a foundational level, human programmers will need to stay on top of how a machine is learning to ensure that boundaries aren't crossed.